 It may still be helpful to understand why PFOA was of concern and why it’s no longer used to make Teflon.

 During production, PFOA can get into the soil, water, and air.
 It can stay in the environment and in your body for a long time.

 Studies have generally involved very high exposures to PFOA and the results have been mixed.
-Some research suggests that high levels of certain polyfluoroalkyl substances (PFAS) may lead to an increased risk of the following cancers:
+Some research suggests that high levels of certain polyfluoroalkyl substances (PFAS) may lead to an

 It’s also possible that prolonged exposure to fumes from an overheated Teflon-coated pan can lead to flu-like symptoms such as headache, chills, and fever.
 This usually involves a pan heated to an extremely high temperature over many hours.

 It’s considered a benign condition and symptoms tend to resolve within 12 to 48 hours of exposure.
 However, serious problems can occur in those with preexisting cardio-respiratory disease.

 There’s some research to suggest that PFAS, which have not been used in Teflon since 2013, may be associated with:

 - higher cholesterol levels